High Line Park in New York

 - Tiffany & Co.
 Foundation Overlook on Gansevoort Street: A balcony overlooking the street that marks the southern limit of the High Line beyond which the railroad gave way to new housing in the 1980s.

 After walking the entire High Line, you can reach the busy streets of New York at the intersection of Gansevoort Street and Washington Street.
-From there, you can walk to Greenwich Village, a neighborhood renowned for its village atmosphere and for having been the setting for several television series!
+From there, you can walk to Greenwich Village, a neighbourhood renowned for its village atmosphere and for having been the setting for several television series!

 Art on High Line Park